-Guided math groups vary when students are in group with you.
-You will be working on skills that need extra practice with some groups and enriching other groups.
+Guided math small groups vary when students are participating in small group instruction with you.
+You will be working on important math skills that need extra support with some small group lessons and enriching other groups.
 If you want some quick and easy tips on differentiating your guided math groups then check out this blog post.
-Sometimes math small groups will go smoothly and sometimes they will be rough.
+In elementary school, sometimes math small groups will go smoothly and sometimes they will be rough.
 Find out why I would always choose guided math over whole group math here!

-You, as the teacher, need the focus to teach the small group and know that the rest of your class is busy and won’t interrupt your guided math groups.
+You, as the teacher, need to find the best way to teach the small group and know that the rest of the class is busy and won’t interrupt your guided math groups.

 High expectations for guided math centers